lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_3.md

 `@script`
-We could continue replace underscores with spaces using the str-underscore-replace-underscore-all function from stringr.
+We could continue to replace underscores with spaces using the str-underscore-replace-underscore-all function from stringr.
 Like any search and replace, provide arguments for the string, the symbol to search, and the replacement.
-If you use R Markdown, you can use the kable function from knitr to create the final, nicely formatted table.
+If you use R Markdown, use the kable function from knitr to create the final, nicely formatted table.

 ---